|

 On the side, I read Wittgenstein's

 Philosophical Investigations.
 This is an insightful treatise.
-It moved

 me to read his other writings, compiled in many volumes by others after his